phoenixding/idrem/readme.md

 currently installed, please refer to [http://www.java.com](http://www.java.com) for installation instructions.

 * JavaScript
 To enable the interactive visualization powered by Javascript, please make sure that you have Internet connection.
+(The users are still able to run the software off-line, but Internet access is needed to view the result interactively.)

 # INSTALLATION

 To download iDREM, simply download and extract iDREM package.
-Use the iDREM jar package inside the unzipped directory.
+Please use the iDREM jar package (idrem.jar) inside the unzipped directory together with the [depending libraries](lib/) and data files ([TF targets](TFInput) and [miRNA targets](miRNAInput)).
-If users want to use the jar package outside the directory, please add the iDREM diretory to $PATH.
+If users want to use the jar package outside the directory, please add the iDREM directory to $PATH.
 Please refer [https://www.java.com/en/download/help/path.xml](https://www.java.com/en/download/help/path.xml) for instructions to set up system environment variable.

 # USAGE